 wants to go off the beaten track and absolute freedom.

 We found the combination of a 4×4 with roof top tent the perfect way to discover Costa Rica for a part of our trip.
-Like this you can see a lot in a short time!
+This way you can see a lot in a short time.

-Do you also want to plan a road trip with a 4×4 with roof tent in Costa Rica?
+Click here for more information for your road trip with a 4×4 with roof tent in Costa Rica!